Everything you need to know about Ayurvedic Ingredients

 13 mins read

-A powerful Ayurvedic formulation, Triphala Guggulu is an excellent anti-inflammatory, analgesic, and antibacterial drug.
-As the name suggests, it is a blend of Triphala and Guggulu that gives the combined benefits of both substances.
-According to classical texts of Ayurveda, Triphala Guggulu balances the body's three doshas (Vata, Pitta, Kapha) and enhances overall health and well-being.
-It has been used for centuries to manage various ailments like inflammation, haemorrhoids, fistula-in-ano, abdominal tumours, wounds, heart-related conditions, and more.
-Several studies and research highlight its efficacy as a versatile remedy, and it continues to explore its potential.
+A powerful Ayurvedic formulation, Triphala Guggulu is traditionally known for its anti-inflammatory, analgesic (pain-relieving), and cleansing properties.
+As the name suggests, it is a blend of Triphala (three fruits) and Shuddha (purified) Guggulu that gives the combined benefits of both substances.
+According to classical texts of Ayurveda, Triphala Guggulu balances the body's three doshas (Vata, Pitta, and Kapha) and is traditionally used to enhance overall health and well-being.
+It has been used for centuries to manage various ailments like inflammation, haemorrhoids, fistula-in-ano, abdominal tumours, wounds, and disorders of fat metabolism.
+Several traditional uses and research highlight its efficacy as a versatile remedy, and it continues to explore its potential.

 23rd Jun 2025